1. Email Marketing

 Make it easy to unsubscribe

-Occasionally, some of your subscribers would lose interest in your emails and would like to unsubscribe.
-While many would think this as a bad sign and try to find hacky ways to stops this, but in reality it’s pretty common and one should embrace it.
+Occasionally, some of your subscribers will lose interest in your emails and would like to unsubscribe.
+While many would think this as a bad sign and try to find “hacky” ways to stops this, in reality it’s pretty common and you should embrace it rather than fear it.

-You should ensure that your unsubscribe link is clear and visible so that your subscribers can unsubscribe easily.
-Not doing this would increase your chances of being marked as spam and could even lead to legal troubles.
+You should ensure that your unsubscribe link is clear and visible so your subscribers can unsubscribe easily.
+Not doing this will increase your chances of being marked as spam and could even lead to legal troubles.

 Have a checklist